 How do I apply to become a Paid Lifeguard?

 Firstly, you need to have a RPL and/or have joined a club and become a New Zealand Lifeguard.
-Secondly, an application will open on the 29th of July 2019.
+Secondly, an application will open on the 15th August 2019.
 You will find this on our website.
 This needs to be completed in full.
 The Paid Lifeguard Supervisor will review the applicants and invite applicants that meet prerequisites to trial.

 When is the trial?

-The Paid Lifeguard Trial will be held on the 28thof October at Piha Beach.
+The Paid Lifeguard Trial will be held on the 10th November at Piha Beach.
 Please note that if you trial to become a Paid Lifeguard, it does not guarantee you a job as a Paid Lifeguard.

 What does the trial involve?